jshaughnessy24/project_cs128h/RUN.md

 ## Building CLIChat
 Open the terminal and navigate to the directory in which you would like to clone the CLIChat repository.
 Run `git clone https://github.com/jshaughnessy24/project_cs128h.git`.
 Make sure Rust is installed.
-After, navigate into the project directory and run `cargo build`.
+After, navigate to the project directory and run `cargo build`.

 ## Signing up/in
 Run `cargo run` in the terminal.